DataDog/documentation/content/en/continuous_integration/setup_tests/swift.md

 You should set all these variables in your test target:

 `DD_TEST_RUNNER`
 : Enables or disables the instrumentation of tests.
-You should set this value to `$(DD_TEST_RUNNER)` so you can enable and disable test instrumentation with a environment variable defined outside of the test process (e.g. in the CI build).<br/>
+You should set this value to `$(DD_TEST_RUNNER)` so you can enable and disable test instrumentation with a environment variable defined outside of the test process (for example, in the CI build).<br/>
 **Default**: `false`<br/>
 **Recommended**: `$(DD_TEST_RUNNER)`<br/>
 **Example**: `true`